david-pfx/PuzzleScriptNext/README.md

 This will break some existing games.
 The fix is to move the sprite offset using `translate:`.

 Recent fixes/updates:
+* Fix sokolink game so player does not disappear.
+* Fix level select screen to start by selecting current level.
+* More fixes to stop compile errors from causing exceptions and crashes.
 * Gallery updated to include `canvas:` games as well as all PS and PS plus (175 total).
 * Level edit reverted to ignore zoomscreen etc.
 * Two canvas games have been added to the editor **Examples** dropdown.